Guess What's Showing Up In Our Shellfish? One Word: Plastics

 They found plastics that were made small, like the polystyrene beads sold as bean bag filler and fake snow, and nurdles, the hard resin pellets used as a raw material for other plastic products.
 Microbeads, common in toothpaste and face wash, were also present.

-But the majority of microplastics in Ross's samples resembled those showing up in Dudas's shellfish.
-They're showing up by the thousands along Puget Sound's shorelines too.
+But the majority of microplastics in Ross' samples resembled those showing up in Dudas' shellfish.
+They're showing up by the thousands along Puget Sound's shorelines, too.
 They're microfibers.

 "It's overwhelmingly fibers," Ross says.
 "And they're being readily consumed at the bottom of the food chain, in zooplankton."